Jobs in Sicily for Foreigners

 peculiar social aspect to these coveted jobs, which pay better, and offer better work conditions, than any other

 professional field dominated by females.
-However, the personnel who work shifts on location at specific archeological
+However, the personnel who work shifts "on location" at specific archaeological

-and historical sites (such as the Agrigento, Segesta and Siracusa sites, Monreale cloister, Palatine Chapel, Taormina
+and historical sites (such as the Agrigento, Segesta and Siracusa sites, Monreale cloister, Palermo's Palatine Chapel, Taormina's

 amphitheatre), perhaps offering guided visits of these locations, are not licensed tour guides but low-paid